nikoi008/DStimer/README.md

 # DStimer
-A cstimer clone for the Nintendo DS
+A rubik's cube timer for the Nintendo DS